adamcatley/adamcatley.github.io/docs/AirTag.md

 4|0x12|Apple payload type to indicate a FindMy network broadcast?
 5|0x19|Apple payload length (31 - 6 = 25 = 0x19)
 6|0x10|FindMy device type to indicate an AirTag?
-(0x00 seen from other Apple devices) 7-29|Varies|Assumed to be P-224 public key used by FindMy network.
+(0x00 seen from other Apple devices) 7-29|Varies|EC P-224 public key used by FindMy network.
 Changes daily 30|0-3|Status flags and/or ECC public key [odd/even bit](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#public-key-compression-in-the-elliptic-key-cryptosystems)?
 31|Varies|Crypto counter value?
 Changes every 15 minutes to a random value

-According to Apple's [documentation](https://support.apple.com/en-gb/guide/security/sece994d0126/1/web/1#:~:text=P-224%20public%20key%20Pi%20obtained%20from%20the%20Bluetooth%20payload), the BLE advertising data should contain a NIST P-224 public key.
+According to Apple's [documentation](https://support.apple.com/en-gb/guide/security/sece994d0126/1/web/1#:~:text=P-224%20public%20key%20Pi%20obtained%20from%20the%20Bluetooth%20payload), the BLE advertising data contains a NIST EC P-224 public key.
 This key would be at least 28+1 bytes long but only 23+1 bytes in the advertising data ever change.
 The other 5 bytes are cleverly used as the device's Bluetooth address.
 This is how Apple fits a public key in a single BLE packet.
 As demonstrated [here](https://github.com/seemoo-lab/openhaystack/blob/ffc5170ea4b4ceb1ad84e4f89324d6e666ffc7c3/Firmware/ESP32/main/openhaystack_main.c#L107).

 Apple presumably uses authentication to stop non-Apple devices connecting to the AirTag, as connections are terminated by the AirTag shortly after connecting.
 This could be investigated further to add some kind of Android support, although an Apple ID is needed to benefit from the FindMy network.